 The Institute kindly acknowledges those pioneering Duffonauts who have made available the tubes that the Duff-Rover is presently monitoring.
 Highest regards to the live work of Colin Hay, and so to the TV reminiscences, from VHS to youtube, of Angelgroover.
 Of the high-flying youtubes, “Le Poseur” was originally shunted home by bonzoboydog, and “Duffodoll” by thismusicismydesire.

-It can still surprise – perhaps more the Duffo-tista than the Jacko-phile and Phillo-Collinsist and Abba-lone – how much humans resist the idea that they are animals or just plain earthlings; intrinsically related, by their very chromosomes and neurochemicals, to plants and rocks.
-It takes a certain kind of guy – actually, an artistic genius – to exploit such things.
-Many artists are delighters by Jove, and others bear the lantern upon the night-side of human nature.
-There are few, such as Duff, who shine a light upon the double dimensions of such things, to create (not just communicate) a third element, beyond such essences and arguments at the base of human reason as Parko and Zsa Zsa encapsulated.
-Take out Hegel’s lyrico-scope over Duff songs and you will see, in the most direct and literal ways, the expression of this dialectic.
-By that I mean something akin to paradox – to tell us that black is white and vice versa, or that “this sentence is not true”.
-But more to the soulful point, it is to show how to be happy is to be sad, and vice versa, and to feel proud in any human capacity is to be ashamed of all that makes us human, and vice versa.
-Jeff Duff signs off and sings anon about this play of opposites, at the end of a day’s work, as just one among his many arts.
+Resist the idea that we are animals, plain earthlings?
+Intrinsically related, by chromosomes and neurochemicals, to plants and rocks?
+It takes a certain kind of guy – actually, an artistic genius – to exploit such angsts.
+Many artists are delighters, and others light up the night-side of human nature.
+But few, such as Duff, shine a light upon the double dimensions of night and day, creating (not just communicating) a third factor, beyond what Parko and Zsa Zsa encapsulated.
+Hegel’s lyrico-scope set over Duff songs reveals something akin to paradox – that black is white and vice versa, that “this sentence is not true”, and to be happy is to be sad, and vice versa, and to feel proud in any human capacity is to be ashamed of all that makes us human.
+That’s all too easy, however.
+Go the Duff for a higher paradox.

 Satanic Deity – Kush: Snow White and the Eight Straights